 While Mark has been instructing at Kellogg for about thirty years, he also practiced law as a senior partner in the international law firm of Winston and Strawn LLP for thirty-three years, retiring effective February 1, 2014.
 At Winston, Mark was co-chair of the firm's global competition practice and served in a number of management positions within the firm and the litigation department.
 Mark's trial practice concentrated on antitrust, intellectual property and unfair competition issues.
 He tried cases and supervised commercial litigation for clients in nearly forty federal district and appellate courts.
 These clients were diverse and ranged from pharmaceutical (Abbott Labs) to consumer products (Tropicana Beverages).
 Through 2014, Mark was ranked as one of the leading antitrust and commercial litigation lawyers in Illinois, the United States and globally in such publications as SuperLawyers, Legal 500, Chambers Guide to Leading Lawyers and Best Lawyers in America.
 Mark is a member of both the Illinois and California bars.
 Mark currently serves as the General Counsel of North America's premier metals trade association, the Metals Service Center Institute (www.msci.org).

 Mark has authored or edited approximately forty articles or books on antitrust, competition and intellectual property matters.
 He served in many leadership positions in the antitrust section of the American Bar Association.
 He curently is an ex officio member of the antitrust Section Council of the Illinois State Bar Association, having formerly served as Chair of that Section.
-In addition, Mark is the outgoing Chair of the Antitrust Committee of the Chicago Bar Association, where he regularly moderated panels on such topics as the corporate criminal leniency program and the use of experts in antitrust cases.
+In addition, Mark is also a former Chair of the Antitrust Committee of the Chicago Bar Association, where he moderated panels on such topics as the corporate criminal leniency program and the use of experts in antitrust cases.
 He received a Service Award from the Chicago Bar Association in June, 2017 for his role as chair of the Antitrust Law committee.
 Mark is also a fellow of the American Bar Foundation.

 Mark is also very active in community affairs having served as President and Chairman of the Board of Lawrence Hall Youth Services, a Chicago based child welfare agency, through June, 2017 at which time Mark was elected as a Life Trustee.
 He also sits on the Board of Catholic Charities.
 Mark is also involved in a number of alumni groups at Washington University including sitting on the Chicago Regional Cabinet and the Law School's national alumni council.
 Mark has received distinguished alumnus awards from both his undergraduate alma mater Northwestern University as well as Washington University where he served as Editor in Chief of the law school's Law Review.
 He also received the President's Volunteer Service Award from the President's Council on Service and Civic Participation in 2008.